llm-bible/llm-bible.github.io/_publications/aumiller2023unihd.markdown

 ---
 layout: publication
-title: UniHD at TSAR-2022 Shared Task Is Compute All We Need for Lexical Simplification
+title: Unihd At TSAR-2022 Shared Task Is Compute All We Need For Lexical Simplification
 authors: Aumiller Dennis, Gertz Michael
 conference: "Arxiv"
 year: 2023